Greece is the Word

 58814F56-AE78-469C-8253-C9DB4334EFDC

-Under a piercingly bright sun, the Minoan lines ferry, from Bari Italy, takes us across the calm translucent deep blue waters of the Ionian Sea.
+Under a piercingly bright sun, the Minoan Lines Ferry, from Bari Italy, takes us across the calm translucent deep blue waters of the Ionian Sea.
 Past the sharp barren peaks, along the Albanian coast, where the border with Greece is indistinguishable.
-Perhaps known only to the ferry’s captain and the ponytailed Greek Orthodox priest, casually walking the deck, ministering to relaxed passengers, twirling worry beads.
+Perhaps known only to the ferry’s captain and the ponytailed Greek Orthodox priest, casually walking the deck, ministering to orthodox passengers, twirling worry beads.

-At Igoumenitsa we weave through broken footpaths, past watchful lazy dogs and dozens of over indulged cats.
+At Igoumenitsa, we weave through broken footpaths, past a couple of watchful lazy dogs, and dozens of overindulged cats.

-Having grown up with Greeks in Melbourne, I find the Greek voice comforting, whilst familiar.
-Gesticulating men, too many men, crowd the cafes, everyone smokes.
+Having grown up with Greeks in Melbourne, I find the Greek voice comforting and familiar.
+Gesticulating men, too many men, crowd the cafes, and everyone smokes, where are the women?
+I’m surprised to see and smell eucalyptus trees.

 River red gums proliferate ringing the foreshore.
-Miraculously discovering a cycle path, we ride out along the bay to camp at Depanos beach.
+Miraculously discovering a cycle path, we ride out along the bay to camp at Depanos Beach.
 It’s now the end of the summer season.
-The owners are generous, gregarious and hospitable.
+The owners are generous, gregarious, and hospitable, typical of my experience with Greek people.

-Slowing down, after months on the road, we surrender to Greece, allowing ourselves to just sit by the sea, bathing in the serenity.
+Slowing down, after months on the road, we surrender to Greece, allowing ourselves to just sit by the sea, swimming and bathing in the serenity.

 Camping on a former orchard, miles from town, we meet a couple of older English cycle tourists, with whom we enthusiastically share stories of the road.

-Greece oozes history, myths and legends.
-This is the land the gods choose to tell their stories.
+Greece oozes history, myths, and legends.
+This is the land where the gods choose to tell their stories.

 43BDD79D-AE85-4F17-809D-5B0DCB862607F8C2C1B7-0943-4964-8F9B-3FDD88F7246D86164183-AD5A-44F2-8AEB-5CAD0BF524C4